kpion/Spaghetti/README.md

 While "spaghetti code" (mixing logic and presentation) is a horrible and evil practice in 99% of cases, it's actually a perfectly reasonable approach for this project's input files (documentation source files).

 Plus, I absolutely love spaghetti in all its forms (the food, of course!).
-Bon appétit 🍝!
+Buon appetito 🍝!